LAS VEGAS & TONOPAH, NEVADA

 Arriving in Las Vegas is a sharp jolt back to reality.
 From endless miles of nothing you are plunged into 5 lane highways, all chaotic with jostling cars endlessly switching lanes.
 These encircle the gigantic casinos on the Strip which dominate the skyline, not just in size but with their shimmering, glaring giant screens enticing you with Donny & Marie, Cirque de Soleil and million dollar slots.
 And the current President's shining gold tower stands as the proudest member of this congregation, glowing as his own personal statement of dominance and wealth... and immodestly bearing his name in huge letters.

-It would be totally wrong to even compare Reno, the Biggest Little Town in the World, with Vegas.
+It would be totally wrong even to compare Reno, the Biggest Little Town in the World, with Vegas.
 At Reno's heart beats a pulse of Nevada bonanza history and humanity.
 It is a town first and a casino second.
 Vegas's hearts has an artificial beat, pumped up by injections of over-charged entertainment, gigantic glitzy gambling halls and unashamed commercialism.
 But, to our surprise, we liked it.
 It is a place where adults can have fun, unapologetic and unashamed fun.
 It has fabulous restaurants where you can pay $500 for a Wagyu steak or chose a brilliant $9.99 buffet and be waited on by courteous English-speaking staff.
 Two fabulous casinos stand out - the Bellagio, with its waterspout show every few minutes and the Venetian with its recreation of Venice have somehow created the ultimate in luxury accessible to the masses.
 And let's be honest, anyone who doesn't like to be served free cocktails by a beautiful young waitress, with her long legs emerging out of her micro-mini skirt and tapering eventually down to her high heels, is just a miserable old grump.
 Then there's the Eiffel Tower at the Paris, the Roman Forum style of Caesar's Palace, the enormity of the MGM Grand - it goes on and on.
 No, this is a great place - as long as you stay on or near the Strip.
 And there is no need to venture further as it is all here.

 Below: our favorite, the Venetian, with its outdoor and indoor sky that changes to night as the evening progresses.

-May 1 was our eighth Wedding Anniversary so after a drink and a winning handle-pull at the slot machines at the Bellagio, we took our table at the top of the Stratosphere, an illuminated concrete tower with a revolving restaurant at the top.
+May 1 was our Wedding Anniversary so after a drink and a winning handle-pull at the slot machines at the Bellagio, we took our table at the top of the Stratosphere, an illuminated concrete tower with a revolving restaurant at the top.
 The view over Las Vegas as dusk turned to night, as the lights come on for miles to see, is indelible from your memory, as are some of the prices on the menu.
 But remembering the day we won our marital jackpot and finally getting it together needed to be celebrated in style.
 And it was.
 Unforgettable.